 - replacing real names with initials, and

 - where appropriate, editing and removing information that would allow any protected parties to be identified.

 Identifying information, or information within a judgment that has been removed to comply with legal requirements, is identified by [ ].
 For example, [address deleted].

 Content or names within judgments in this database may be suppressed because of a statutory provision, a suppression order of the court, or an order made in the course of delivering judgment.

-Some published judgments may contain banners noting that a statutory suppression order applies or a court order may be noted in the judgment, these decisions are only published after the names have been changed and and any identifying details of the protected person have been redacted.
+Some published judgments may contain banners noting that a statutory suppression order applies, or a court order may be noted in the judgment.
+These decisions are only published after the names have been changed and any identifying details of the protected person have been redacted.

 For more information on statutory prohibitions see:

-1 Note that this requirement does not apply to bonafide professional or technical publications that meet the definition in s 148(2).
+1. This requirement does not apply to professional or technical publications that meet the definition in s438(2).